madworx/blueprint-terraform-gpg/README.md

 access key and secret key for storing the Terraform state file into S3 and use DynamoDB for locking.

-To veirfy the contents of the file, you can use the following
+To verify the contents of the file, you can use the following
 command:

 `$ gpg --decrypt terraform-backend-variables.json.gpg`